HERB ‘Garlic Chives’ Seeds – Herbs & Microgreens

 Garlic chives are a pretty, decorative edging plant that complements herb and vegetable gardens.
 The petite, white, star-shaped flowers suit cottage or traditional gardens.

-Growing Information
+Sowing Information

-Recommended Planting Time
+- Recommended Planting Time:

 - Temperate: September – November, March – May